shipmonk-rnd/phpstan-rules/README.md

 - Detects useless default value of a private property that is always initialized in constructor.
 - Cannot handle conditions or private method calls within constructor.
 - When enabled, return statements in constructors are denied to avoid false positives
-- Recommended to be used with `uselessPrivatePropertyNullability` and `forbidUselessNullableReturn`
+- Recommended to be used with `forbidUselessNullableReturn`
 ```php
 class Example
 {